Suhas (Telugu actor): Career

 He started acting in a Telugu YouTube channel Chai Bisket and was featured in several short films including The Athidhi by Sandeep Raj and Kalakaarudu.
 He received numerous accolades from critics and industry celebrities.

 Suhas made his feature film debut with Padi Padi Leche Manasu (2018) and has played supporting roles in several films including Agent Sai Srinivasa Athreya (2019).
 In a review of the film by The Times of India, the reviewer wrote that "Suhas makes an impressive cameo as Detective Bobby".
 He appeared in Majili (2019), following which, he is sometimes referred to as "Majili Suhas".

 He reprised the role played by Soubin Shahir in Maheshinte Prathikaaram in the Telugu remake Uma Maheswara Ugra Roopasya, alongside Satyadev.
 Suhas then collaborated with his best friend Sandeep Raj for Colour Photo.
 He made his debut in a lead role with this film, which stars Sunil as the antagonist.
 His role in the film as a lead was critically praised and received wide recognition.

 In 2021, he starred in Gamanam and Family Drama, playing a serial killer in the latter.
 HIT: The Second Case and Mishan Impossible were his releases in 2022.
 In 2024, his first release was Ambajipeta Marriage Band alongside Sharanya Pradeep.
 He then starred in Sriranga Neethulu featuring Ruhani Sharma, Karthik Rathnam, Viraj Ashwin and Srinivas Avasarala.
 He then appeared in Prasanna Vadanam, starring alongside Rashi Singh and Viva Harsha and directed by Arjun YK.

 He played a village undertaker in Uppu Kappurambu, released on Amazon Prime Video in July 2025, starring alongside Keerthy Suresh.
 His next theatrical release was Oh Bhama Ayyo Rama.
 He is currently filming for Cable Chary and Anandrao Adventures.

 Personal life

-Suhas married Lalitha in August 2017.
-Their child was born in 2024.
+Suhas married his long-time girlfriend, Naga Lalitha, in August 2017.
+The couple had been in a relationship for several years prior to their marriage, having first met as classmates during their undergraduate studies at KBN College in Vijayawada.
+In early 2024, Suhas announced the birth of their first child, a son.
+On September 27, 2025, the actor shared via social media that he and Lalitha had welcomed their second child, also a son, with the caption "It's a Boy AGAIN."
+He frequently shares glimpses of his family life on his Instagram profile.